 By monitoring our client's Apdex scores over time, all the work we put into optimizing the code base and cleaning up slow queries helped to get the application back on track and the frequency of the alerts dropped which was a huge relief.

 Even more exciting, we ended up significantly improving page load speed.
 All our efforts to troubleshoot the alerts lead to a phenomenal decrease in page load time from 700 ms to an average of 200 ms. We reduced page load time by over 70%.

 Needless to say, our client was thrilled - not only did we resolve the mysterious performance alerts, but all our work which was informed by the APM tool, lead to a tremendous gain in performance.

-Now that we know what APM is and why we need it, stay tuned for the last post in this series to find out what APM tools are available for your budget.
+Now that we know what APM is and why we need it, check out the last post in this series, Application Performance Monitoring: Options for Everyone, to find out what APM tools are available for your budget.